Coronavirus advice for landlords

 We have stopped routine licensing inspections and are proposing to issue licences on the basis of the information provided at application.
 Further information will be sought by officers by email and telephone.

 Properties subject to licences issued in this manner will receive a compliance inspection in the near future.
 If the inspection finds that the property, or the way the property is occupied, differs to the information supplied, the licence may have to be varied.
 This may include an alteration to the permitted number allowed on the property, once we have undertaken a measurement of room sizes.

 The schedule of work which forms parts of the HMO licence is based on the council's HMO standards which you should read and familiarise yourself with.

 Duty to carry out repairs

 Landlords or their agents should still be accessible to tenants by telephone or email.
 Essential works such as water supply, safe electricity and gas supplies, fire safety, drainage problems, pest control and heating failure will still need to be addressed.
-Landlords, their representatives and tradespeople should follow advice on social distancing.
+Landlords, their representatives and tradespeople should follow advice on social distancing and working safely.

 Complaints from tenants

 We are continuing to provide a complaint response service over the phone and email to tenants during this period as part of our commitment to ensure all tenants have a safe place to live.
 We acknowledge the current limitations for landlords in terms of access and contractors, but we expect landlords to carry out essential works outlined above.
 Where necessary the council will still take enforcement action if a landlord fails to carry out essential works.

 Common parts in HMOs